Resourcefulness of non-classical continuous-variable quantum gates: Conclusions

 \subsection{Simulability of photonic circuits}

-Using the language of $(s)$-ordered quasiprobability distributions on optical phase-space, we detailed a procedure to systematically assess the possibility of framing a computational photonic quantum process in terms of probability distributions updated through positive-semidefinite transition kernles.
+Using the language of $(s)$-ordered quasiprobability distributions on optical phase-space, we detailed a procedure to systematically assess the possibility of framing a computational photonic quantum process in terms of probability distributions updated through positive-semidefinite transition kernels.
 Whenever such a decomposition is possible, the process can be simulated efficiently by a classical algorithm, namely by sampling the starting probability distribution and applying the steps of the algorithm in order to compute the output.
-In doing so, we unveil further resources needed to ensure a possible quantum advantage, beyond the already established necessity of Wigner negativity.
-In particular, our method is able to determine which amount of losses is tolerable at each step in the quantum computation before making the corresponding process efficiently simulatable.
+In doing so, we go beyond the already established necessity of Wigner negativity by enlarging the class of functions, allowing us to unveil bounds in which new quantum resources may be identified.
+In particular, our method is able to determine the exact amount of losses that are sufficient, at each step in the quantum computation, to make the corresponding process efficiently simulatable.
 We emphasize that the strength of our method heavily relies on the fact that the conditions for positivity of each transfer function are determined just by the ordering parameters, and therefore only by the nonclassical depth of the input and not on the specific quantum state.
-This property allows us to explicitly derive these positivity conditions for all Gaussian unitary channels.
+This property allows us to explicitly derive these positivity conditions for all Gaussian unitary channels, as well as for non-Gaussian unitary channels for ordering parameters in the range $[-1,1]$.
 In particular, a single-mode squeezing channel can always be implemented by a positive transfer function by some choice of the second ordering parameter, unless the input is Wigner negative.
 Studying how a beam splitter mixes the nonclassicalities of the input and fixing a maximally nonclassical measurement, we deduce that (realistic) single-photon subtraction is not efficiently simulatable if the squeezing of the input is sufficiently high.
-Finally, we tackle the harder computation of the $(s_1,s_2)$-ordered function of the cubic gate to showcase the power of our method to provide quantitative answers also for nontrivial non-Gaussian gates and we determine in which regimes even the cubic gate is insufficient to achieve any quantum advantage.
+Finally, we tackled the harder computation of the $(s_1,s_2)$-ordered function of the cubic gate to showcase the power of our method to provide quantitative answers also for nontrivial non-Gaussian gates.
+We emphasize that, in the most general setting, we always assume that definite sets of gates, input states and measurements have been fixed and their $(s)$-ordered QPDs have been characterized.
+Even when those steps imply a non-negligible numerical cost, it is crucial that this is needed only once for each type of element (state, gate or measurement) and it can thus be considered as a constant overhead to the simulation cost.